 Parkinson’s signs and symptoms may include:

 Medications may greatly reduce many of these symptoms.
-These medications increase or substitute for dopamine, a specific signaling chemical (neurotransmitter) in your brain.
+These medications increase or substitute for dopamine, a specific signalling chemical (neurotransmitter) in your brain.
 People with Parkinson’s disease have low brain dopamine concentrations.

 Risk factors for Parkinson’s disease include: